shanemeister/genai-agent-core/README.md

 This project implements a production-ready Retrieval-Augmented Generation (RAG) assistant using **LangChain**, **FAISS**, and three model options: **Mixtral (GGUF)**, **LLaMA3 (Hugging Face Transformers)**, and **GPT-4o (OpenAI)**.
 It supports both CLI and FastAPI interfaces for real-time question answering over embedded documents.

-⚠️ Note: This is a continuous work on progress as time allows.
+⚠️ Note: This is a continuous work in progress as time allows.
 Please check back frequently for update.

 > ✅ Designed for technical interviews, enterprise search, or AI assistant prototyping — fully offline-capable and extensible.